reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Normative Correctness.md

 But why should reasons statements for A be based on what he actually values in any present moment?
 This seems question-begging against the externalist.
 Two reasons (1) We make claims about reasons" for the purpose of influencing, motivating, or guiding agents.
 But the only thing that can guide agents (assuming they don't suffer from addictions, false beliefs, etc.) are elements from their motivational set.
 And (2) this is a basic premise of constructivism (see below).

+### Focus on Theoretical Reasons

+(not a different argument from above; perhaps an elaboration of the explanatory argument).

+As mentioned before, there is a narrow and broad sense of normative judgments.
+The broad sense refers to general "should" statements that could simply serve as standards by which we can criticize and evaluate the behavior of others - this includes internal and external reasons.
+There is also a narrow sense that refers to internal "reasons" statements.
+The question is why this distinction is important and what is special/important about internal reasons statements.

+Consider reasons for belief.
+One could say that one has reason to believe just whatever is true.
+In a sense, this could be true.
+But it seems that there is another, independent role played by reasons statements about belief.
+Reasons in this more narrow sense are conferred to considerations that guide our deliberation as we decide what to believe.
+The fact that something is an external reason for belief - the fact that it's true, for example - cannot be a consideration that one takes to be reason to decide their belief.
+I.e. if you asked someone why they believed X and they responded with "because X is true", this would do nothing to explain their belief.
+We expect them to respond with an accessible feature of their motivational set - e.g. their other beliefs, their intuitions, their normative judgments, etc. Likewise, external reasons for action cannot be a consideration that someone takes to be a reason for action, unless we assume it's already connected with their motivational set.
+E.g. if you asked someone why they did X, and they responded with "because X is kind" (yet they had no care for kindness), this wouldn't really explain why they did X.

 ### Constructivist Argument

 Constructivism + Judgment Internalism = Existence Internalism